AndyHaskell/OneRoomSchool/README.md

 feel free to add these features

-Also, I would like to thank the programming community for all that the community has done to make it easier for new programmers to learn new programming skills.
+Also, I would like to thank the programming community for all that the community has done to make it easier for new programmers to learn and use new programming skills.
 This tradition is what inspired me to start this project.
 Keep being awesome!